 Every month, I publish an answer to a reader’s question.
-Here’s a transcript of my answer to the reader question about the meaning of adversity:
+Here’s a transcript of my answer to the reader question about my relationship with adversity:

 Hey Lisanne, what is adversity?
-Can you give your opinion about it?
+What have you learned about it over the years?

-I’ve learned that adversity is something we all encounter sooner or later.
-Nobody’s life is entirely free from challenges, neither is mine, though they come in different forms and intensities.
+I’m very aware that adversity is something we all encounter sooner or later.
+Living a frictionless existence is nothing more than a fairytale as nobody’s life is entirely free from challenges — neither is mine.

 From this deeper place of peace, we can then start to understand the adversities that come our way and figure out how to respond to them properly — in the words of Alan Watts, a renowned philosopher and writer, “The only way to make sense out of change is to plunge into it, move with it, and join the dance.”